bbabel1/property-manager/.github/pull_request_template.md

 - [ ] If DB changes: added migration in `supabase/migrations/`
 - [ ] No secrets committed; env changes documented
 - [ ] Considered logging, error handling, and performance
+- [ ] For UI changes: linked Figma frames or before/after screenshots
+- [ ] `npm run test:a11y` (or equivalent) run with results noted for UI changes
+- [ ] `npm run test:visual` reviewed; diffs acknowledged or snapshots updated as needed